 We understand in leadership sharing the “WHY” helps people understand.
 WHY? because we are being honest with our team.
 So why would we think that being honest with ourselves is not important?

 I interview Sarah Hauch owner of Temple 23 about the importance of working from within and how meditation changes us and why this is so important for us to truly grasp.
-I believe leaders need to learn this, we can only change the world through business and leaders have the biggest part of leading this charge.
+I believe leaders need to learn this, we can only change the world through business and leaders have the biggest part in leading this charge.
 Watch our video below – WHY should you meditate?

 I love what Sarah shared in this interview.
 It’s difficult to show up as our authentic self, it takes courage to put ourselves out there.
 I watched the replay of this and If I’m honest I am nervous to share openly my personal beliefs in fear of being judged – however as Sarah shared.
 The most painful thing for anyone is to live a life without purpose.
 I know that many of us that work in retail question our purpose, why are we here, what is so unique about working in retail?
 Let me tell you!
 You inspire, motivate and encourage people, you make a difference in the lives of those you lead, never under-value this.
 Ask yourself what is your superpower?
 And how can you use it every day?